-- 2) No fine may be assessed for damages which may be reasonably attributed to normal wear and tear. - D. Fee Waiver Administrator - The Executive Director shall designate at least one person at the appropriate administrative level to act as the "Fee Waiver Administrator."
+D. Fee Waiver Administrator

+- The Executive Director shall designate at least one person at the appropriate administrative level to act as the "Fee Waiver Administrator."
 The designated individual shall: - a.
 Be trained in and have a knowledge and understanding of school fees, the fee waiver process, and student data privacy laws; and - b.
 Work in an appropriate setting to facilitate confidential conversations and documents. - 2.
 The Fee Waiver Administrator shall be responsible to: - a.
 Review fee waiver applications and verification documents; - b.
 Grant or deny fee waiver requests; - c.
 Compile all logs and maintain fee waiver documents in compliance with the Family Educational Rights and Privacy Act (FERPA); and - d.
 Report fee waiver information. - 3.
-The Fee Waiver Administrator's contact information will be available on the school's website with other school fee information and in student registration materials. - 4.
-A student may not assist in the fee waiver approval process. - E. Fee Waiver Application Process - 1.
-A school shall use the standardized state board school fees notice and fee waiver applications to inform parents of the process of obtaining a fee waiver. - 2.
+A student may not assist in the fee waiver approval process.

+E. Fee Waiver Application Process

+- 1. A school shall use the standardized state board school fees notice and fee waiver applications to inform parents of the process of obtaining a fee waiver. - 2.
 The application for fee waiver shall be included on each school's website. - 3.
-The fee waiver request process shall have no visible indicators that could lead to identification of fee waiver applicants. - 4.
-A parent or student desiring to have one or more fees waived shall submit a completed fee waiver application and verification of eligibility to the Fee Waiver Administrator. - 5.
-A family having more than one student enrolled in the [LEA's] school may submit one application which will determine eligibility for fee waivers for all students in the family.
-The application for fee waiver must clearly identify the names, and grade levels, of the other students in the family. - 6.
-A student must reapply for fee waiver each school year. - 7.
-If a student or their family experiences a change of financial circumstances so that the waiver eligibility no longer exists or that the eligibility does exist, the Fee Waiver Administrator may charge or waive a proportional share of the fees for a reduced fee for the remainder of the fee waiver period. - Students may turn fee waiver applications into the finance office any time before October 1st.
-Students enrolled after October 1st may turn a fee waiver application into the finance office within 30 days of their enrollment. - F. Fee Waiver Eligibility Verification - 1.
-A student is eligible for and will be granted a fee waiver if the Fee Waiver Administrator receives a completed application and verification of one of the following from the student or parent:
+The fee waiver request process shall have no visible indicators that could lead to identification of fee waiver applicants.

+- 4. A parent or student desiring to have one or more fees waived shall submit a completed fee waiver application and verification of eligibility to the Fee Waiver Administrator. - 5.
+A student must reapply for fee waiver each school year. - 6.
+If a student or their family experiences a change of financial circumstances so that the waiver eligibility no longer exists or that the eligibility does exist, the Fee Waiver Administrator may charge or waive a proportional share of the fees for a reduced fee for the remainder of the fee waiver period. - 7.
+Students may turn fee waiver applications into the finance office any time before October 1st.
+Students enrolled after October 1st may turn a fee waiver application into the finance office within 30 days of their enrollment.

+F. Fee Waiver Eligibility Verification